harness/ff-react-client-sdk/README.md

 This can happen when:

-1. Using `async` mode without `cache` or `initialEvaluations` and where the SDK is still initializing.
+1. Using `asyncMode` mode without `cache` or `initialEvaluations` and where the SDK is still initializing.
 2. The flag identifier is incorrect (e.g., due to a typo).
 3. The wrong API key is being used, and the expected flags are not available for that project.